sahahn/parc_scaling/docs/parcellations.md

 in addition to the surface modalities used (only average thickness, surface area and mean curvature are employed, which differs from the features used in the base analyses).
 These were extracted in order to provide a comparison with with other common a ML neuroimaging analyses.

 The code for generating the dataset of FreeSurfer ROIs is found [here](https://github.com/sahahn/parc_scaling/blob/main/setup/setup_fs_dataset.py).

+## Source

+To access the final saved numpy array representations of the parcellations used, see [Final Parcellations Used](https://github.com/sahahn/parc_scaling/tree/main/parcels).
+These are saved as numpy arrays corresponding the fs_LR_32K space, in the case of probabilistic parcellation are saved with shape (64984, number of parcels), otherwise are saved as a flat array of 64984 vertex (left hemi first).

+These parcellations are also all visualized [here](./parcel_viz.html).

 ## References